Institute of Financial Accountants

-The Institute of Financial Accountants (IFA) is a professional accountacy body representing and providing certification for financial accountants in the United Kingdom.
+The Institute of Financial Accountants (IFA) is a professional accountancy body representing and providing certification for financial accountants in the United Kingdom.
 The IFA is a full member of the International Federation of Accountants.

 History

 The Institute was founded in 1916.

 In 1973, the IFA established the International Association of Book-keepers (IAB) and members of IAB participate in IFA's benevolent fund.

 The IFA merged with the Federation of Tax Advisers (FTA) in 2009 and in 2014 with the Institute of Public Accountants of Australia to form the IPA Group; the world's largest SME/SMP professional accountancy body.
 Members of the IFA obtained membership of the IPA at their equivalent IFA membership grade.
-As of 2022, the IPA Group has more than 49,000 members and students in 100 countries.
+As of 2024, the IPA Group has more than 49,000 members and students in 100 countries.

 As of 2007, IFA members are recognised by HM Treasury as supervisors under anti-money laundering legislation.

 In 2008, the IFA became an associate member of the International Federation of Accountants (IFAC), and a full member in 2011.

 On 1 October 2020 the Financial Conduct Authority (FCA) added the Institute of Financial Accountants to the list of bodies whose members can provide a statement of high net worth.
 This change was confirmed in the Financial Conduct Authority’s Handbook Notice 80 and followed the FCA’s Quarterly Consultation in Consultation Paper 20/4, para 3.26, page 18.